 India and China rank top in the list of top outsourcing countries according to the Global Services Location Index, released by A.T.
 Kearney.
 India and China are key players in the global outsourcing industry.

 (Source: A.T.
 Kearney)

-Thailand rank the sixth in the list thanks to its low costs and high returns.
-However, Thailand has unstable politics.
+Thailand ranks the sixth in the list thanks to its low costs and high returns.
+However, it has unstable politics.
 The country lacks workers who are innovative, intelligent, and cohesive to whatever project gets thrown at them.
 Vietnam has risen one position and held number 11 in the ranking.
-In his open dialogue chief executive officers of global leading information-technology (IT) groups on the sidelines of the annual meeting of the World Economic Forum (WEF) in Davos, Switzerland, on January 19, 2017.
+In the open dialogue chief executive officers of global leading information-technology (IT) groups on the sidelines of the annual meeting of the World Economic Forum (WEF) in Davos, Switzerland, on January 19, 2017.
 Vietnam Prime Minister Nguyen Xuan Phuc said: “Vietnam targets to enter the top 10 suppliers of software outsourcing and digital content in the world with around one million workers in the field of information and technology, stressing that information-technology is booming in Vietnam, especially in the fields of industry, agriculture, transport, healthcare and education”.

-Young population: 65 percent of the country’s population aged below 35 years.
+65 percent of the country’s population aged below 35 years.